PatSunter/credo/doc/examples/configure-scibenchmark.rst

 Setup
 """""

-The one example benchmark so far is testing a Rayleigh Taylor model can perform as required by the Van Keken benchmark:
+An example science benchmark test is that a Rayleigh Taylor model can perform as required by the Van Keken benchmark:

 .. include:: ../../../Underworld/SysTest/ScienceBenchmarks/credo_rayTayBenchmark.py